Brussels-based practice specializing in Shiatsu, bodywork & mindful movement

 While the parallels with modern somatic approaches are interpretative, they may open a fruitful dialogue between classical energetic models and contemporary somatic perspectives.
 The aim is not to establish historical or scientific equivalences, but to offer a reflective framework that deepens the experiential dimension of Shiatsu practice.

 Once sufficient rest and foundational safety have been restored via the Qiao Mai, the body is given the opportunity to release patterns at a deeper level.
-From this stability, the system can transition into deeper constitutional layers.
+From this stability, the system can open up to a deeper constitutional layer.

 The Dai Mai as a Dynamic Container